maliMirkec/personal-website/site/articles/website-analytics-with-netlify-functions-and-google-sheets.md

 - I couldn't get the highest scores on page speed testing tools, and
 - I was obsessed with a number of pageviews and sessions.

+{% note %}
+The function described below is no longer in use.
+{% endnote %}

 Now that this is well behind me, I was interested to see if anyone visits my site these days.

 ## Netlify function